AXN-Informatique/laravel-laroute/readme.md

 This package is an extension of `aaronlord/laroute` to lighten the` laroute.js` file by providing only the names and URLs of the routes; the other properties (host, methods, action) are useless in most cases.
+Also we think that it is not safe to expose the paths of the classes of the application; so we are more secure as well.

 ## Installation